Helping wildfire evacuees replace their identification

 If you are an Alberta resident who can legally live in Canada and do not have a valid driver’s licence, you can apply for an ID card to use as photo identification.

 An Alberta ID card is for identification purposes only and does not allow the holder to operate a motor vehicle.
-The ID card is valid for 5 years.
+The ID card is valid for one to 5 years.

 The minimum age to hold an ID card is 12 years old.

 Applicants under the age of 18 must be accompanied by a parent or guardian to provide consent.